Specctr/specctrPsHtml/README.md

 - Font family
 - Size
 - Color
-- Opacity, Filter
-- Alignment, Leading, kerning

 5. OPTIONS
-- RGB/HEX/HSB/HSL/CMYK
-- Specs style (font and color)
-- Line weights
-- Units set in global preferences
-- Different color for spec Types
+- Font selection for specs.
-- Different modes of calculating measurements
-- Scaling specs (x2, x3, /2, /3 etc.)

 6. Others
 - Number system is used for Shape/Text property specs.
-- Spacing and Dimension specs can be created on user's selected position. (see dropdown feature of buttons)
+- Dimension specs can be created on user's selected position. (see dropdown feature of buttons)

 Importing steps:
 - To build the project, We need Eclipse 3.6 or later version with Extension Builder 3.